Wazuh

 nano /var/ossec/integrations/ESET-Integration-Wazuh/.env |

-Below is the example of the load to the .env file:
+Refer to the example of the .env file contents:

 7.Build and run the ESET PROTECT Platform and Wazuh integration app using the Docker Compose command: